sanel/Fl_Highlight_Editor/MANUAL.md

-case the action is matching against file name. `*editor-auto-mode-table*` is Fl_Highlight_Editor global variable containing mappings of filenames (or regular expressions matching agains loaded file path) and modes: when loaded path has successful match, associated mode will be loaded.
+case the action is matching against file name. `*editor-auto-mode-table*` is Fl_Highlight_Editor global variable containing mappings of filenames (or regular expressions matching against loaded file path) and modes: when loaded path has successful match, associated mode will be loaded.

 Details about how this works check in